jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

         2}]]></conditionExpression>
     </sequenceFlow>

-Listing 19: Conditionally taking a path depending on a variable value

 For the “Third Party” decision I'll do something similar.
 In this case I'm going to check a user-provided value.